 Some fears, even if I didn’t know what they were necessarily related to were harder than others.
 Sometimes I would try to name them and other times I wouldn’t.
-I would try to name whatever the negative emotion was.
-At times, because I was an emotional kindergarten, or so my therapist told me, I wouldn’t even know what the emotion was.
-This left me feeling frustrated.
+I would try to name whatever the negative emotion was, but because I was an emotional kindergarten, or so my Margaret told me, I wouldn’t even be able to name what the emotion was.
+That left me feeling frustrated.
 I just knew it felt bad.
-It took me a while after using this process until I was able to distinguish between feelings like shame and despair and guilt and fear versus just knowing that it didn’t feel good.
+It took me a while until I was able to distinguish between feelings like shame, despair, guilt and fear versus just knowing that it didn’t feel good.

-I’d tell myself that there may have been something else in my life that may also have contributed to this feeling that I still carry with myself.
-This enabled me to not shame myself for feeling whatever degree of emotion I was feeling.
-It could have been a feeling that I had carried my whole life with me and looked for ways to reinforce the negative thought pattern within myself.
+I’d tell myself that there may have been something else in my life that may also have contributed to this feeling that I still carried with myself.
+This enabled me to not shame myself as much for feeling whatever degree of emotion I was feeling.
+It could have been a feeling that I had carried with me my whole life and looked for ways to reinforce the negative thought pattern within myself.
 So, I gave myself time with each emotion.
-I could tell right away whether it would be an easy “one” or whether it would be harder to shift.
+I could tell right away whether it would be an ‘easy one’ or whether it would be harder to shift.

 Sometimes an emotion felt completely unmovable.
 But with time I could start to feel peaceful even while feeling gut-wrenching despair or heartbreaking hurt and still be okay.
 This is how I began to heal.